Rufflewind/bench-maps/README.md

 The data for fewer than 64 elements are not included as the results are not very accurate and probably inflated due to overhead.

-I was originally going to compare against SQLite3 as well, but it's like an order of magnitude slower so not really worth it.
-The SQLite code is still left in the source code though.

 If you see any errors in the code or have any suggestions that can improve the quality of the results, feel free to submit a bug report or pull request!